Module 3 - Equities & Currencies

 Accordion Content

-- Show that in the 1-period binomial model, the risk-neutral measure and the equivalent martingale measure are the same
+- One-period binomial model: the risk-neutral measure and equivalent martingale measure are the

-- Derive the Fundamental Asset Pricing Formula for the 1-period and multiperiod binomial model
+same - The Fundamental Asset Pricing Formula in one and multi-period binomial model

-- Derive the Black-Scholes PDE from the 1-period binomial model
+- Derive the Black-Scholes PDE from one-period binomial model

-- Establish the connection between the multiperiod binomial model yields the Black-Scholes formula from
+- The multi-period binomial model yields the Black-Scholes formulae

-- Explain how the Black-Scholes model is a complete market
+- How the Black-Scholes is a model of the complete market

 Accordion Heading